 Are you writing a book?

 I am writing a book.
 Right now I am working on the high-level outline and am experimenting with various approaches in terms of format.
-I have already captured two hours of interviewing, hundreds of photographs, as well as located land and genealogy records from the 18th century.
+I have already captured two hours of interviews, hundreds of photographs, as well as located land and genealogy records from the 18th century.

 The novel is non-fiction.
 It is equal parts history, genealogy, and memoir.
 In it I trace the history of a family home in Savoy, Massachusetts (the oldest house Savoy, built in the 18th century) and the lives of the women who lived there.
 There’s also a fair dash of the paranormal… ghost stories, haunting, mysterious arson… it has been a joy to take part in some spooky conversations.
 It’s enough to raise the hair on the back of your neck!
 I have a working title which will be announced at a later date.